Walnut: Allergic potential

-Walnuts are among several tree nuts having potential to cause allergic reactions when eaten or if their oils contact the skin.
+Walnuts are among several tree nuts that have the potential to cause allergic reactions when eaten or if their oils contact the skin.
 Lifetime walnut allergies occur in about 0.4% of the population in Europe and the United States, although regional prevalence may vary according to availability of walnut products and consumption amounts.
 The prevalence of walnut and other nut allergies may be as high as 5% in American children.

 Proteins implicated as allergens in walnut and tree nut allergic reactions include lipid transfer protein, 2S albumin, vicilin, legumin, and oleosin.

 Symptoms of a walnut allergic reaction are abdominal pain, cramps, nausea, vomiting, difficulty swallowing, itching, shortness of breath, and potentially anaphylaxis, which may be fatal.
 Walnuts are considered to be a priority food allergen in Canada.
-Emergency treatment for anaphylaxis includes an injection of epinephrine, while milder symtoms are treated with an antihistamine.
+Emergency treatment for anaphylaxis includes an injection of epinephrine, while milder symptoms are treated with an antihistamine.
 An allergic reaction to walnuts is best avoided by not eating or touching walnut products.
 Walnut allergy is usually lifelong and there is no cure.

 Walnut allergy appears to have cross-reactivity with the allergies to pecans, cashews, and other tree nuts.